+When Mom Is Mary Poppins: Julie Andrews Writes Memoir With Her Daughter

-When Your Mom Is Mary Poppins: Julie Andrews Writes Memoir With Her Daughter
+When Mom Is Mary Poppins: Julie Andrews Writes Memoir With Her Daughter

 Actor Julie Andrews was finishing up a run in Camelot on Broadway in 1962 when Walt Disney offered her the starring role in his upcoming live action/musical, Mary Poppins.